leejunta/indigo/_posts/2017-04-08-employment.markdown

 # Is Technology Essential for Employment?
 Predicting Employment through Internet, Social Media, and Gaming Activity

-The 2008 Financial Crisis was the worst financial crisis since The Great Depression, decreasing employment by 8.8 million in just 14 months (BLS, 2012).
-The US has since dropped its overall unemployment rate to 4.5% in March, 2017 (Bureau of Labor).
+The 2008 Financial Crisis was the worst financial crisis since The Great Depression, decreasing employment by 8.8 million in just 14 months^1^.
+The US has since dropped its overall unemployment rate to 4.5% in March, 2017^2^.
 Knowing what factors decrease unemployment rate helps the government enact social policies more effectively.
 Given the increased use of the internet for job postings and applications, the resurgence of the employment rate can be partially